ccera-astro/DAQ/README.md

 - `run_mode`: determines run mode (see above)
 - `run_type`: which should be either "track" or "transit"
 - `run_time`: the total run time in integer seconds
+- `data_dir` : data directory
 - `target`: the astrophysical target, e.g., M31
   Note that setting this parameter to "test" or "junk" will lead to eventual deletion.
 - `lmst`: wait until this time in LMST (specified in hours) before starting the DAQ
+- `n_jobs` : setting this parameter causes the same run to be repeated `n_jobs` time.
+This is useful, for example, if one wants to take a series of (say) 10 minute runs.
 - `XMLRPC`: enable control over file name changing via XMLRPC
 - `no_avg`: don't compute the average PSD (see below)
 - `no_sum`: don't compute the sum time series (see below)